elastic/DaC-Reference/docs/known_limitations.md

 ## Rule Size Limitations

 - The Kibana API has limitations on number/size of rules for importing and exporting that may impact the way one interacts with our DaC commands.
-For instance, the export API cannot export more than 10,000 rules.
-If one tries to export more one should expect to receive a message similar to the following: `{"message":"Can't export more than 10000 rules","status_code":400}`.
-Additionally, there is an ~5k rules limit when importing rules into Kibana.
-If one attempts this, one should expect to receive a message similar to: `413 Client Error: Request Entity Too Large for url`.
-To mitigate the import limitation, one split one's rules into folders smaller than 5k rules each and upload them separately.
-E.g. calling `kibana import-rules` for each folder directly.
+For instance, the export, by default, the API cannot export more than 10,000 rules or have a max byte payload of 10,485,760 bytes.
+If one tries to export more than these values, one should expect to receive a message similar to the following: `{"message":"Can't export more than 10000 rules","status_code":400}` or `413 Client Error: Request Entity Too Large for url`.
+These values are enforced via configuration and can be changed in `xpack.securitySolution.maxRuleImportExportSize` and `xpack.securitySolution.maxRuleImportPayloadBytes` respectively.
+Furthermore, there is a known bug documented in [176207](https://github.com/elastic/kibana/issues/176207) where importing a large number of rules can create extra rules and is being actively addressed.

 ## Schema Validation Support